Editor’s Note: This presentation was given by Nicolas Mervaillie at NODES 2019 in October 2019.

 fallbacksmissing in some services.

-What we can also do is create a nice visualization.
+What we can also do is create nice microservices visualization.
 The advantage of having an open graph database is that you can selectively export this graph and then export them as GraphML files.

 Once you have the GraphML files, it’s very easy to import them and visualize your exported data in tools like Wired.
 From Wired, you can apply some styling and do some layouting.
 If you have a large number of elements, this can be very useful.